 Mushrooms are an untapped jewel of the plant kingdom.
-Not only are they incredibly tasty and versatile to cook with, they’re also quite nutritious.
+Not only are they incredibly tasty and versatile to cook with, but they’re also quite nutritious.
 You may be surprised by the number of different mushroom varieties in existence, and the unique benefits each type offers.
 Although this list is not exhaustive, it’ll certainly help to determine which is best for your nutritional and culinary pursuits.
 Get ready to add some of these to your shopping list, because they’re too good to pass up.

 Starting out with a familiar one, portobellos are full of dense flavor, as well as conjugated linoleic acid (CLA) which can guard against aging and cancer.
 They’re also a great source of selenium and copper, as well as vitamin B2 and B3.
 With an especially large surface area and meaty texture, portobellos have often been used as the base of hearty dishes.
 Use these in Bahn Mi Portobello Burgers or some Portobello Lentil Shepherd’s Pie for a filling savory dinner.

 These are a must-try.
 Containing a molecule called lovastatin, oyster mushrooms are recognized for their ability to decrease the body’s cholesterol levels.
 This type is particularly valuable for its significant protein by weight as well as immune-supporting abilities.
-These are so notable that research is underway to further understand their ability to guard from HIV.
+These are so notable that research is underway to further understand their ability to guard against HIV.
 However, keep in mind that oyster mushrooms in specific should be cooked above 140 degrees Fahrenheit in order to avoid residual unwanted chemicals.
 These are perfect in recipes like Oyster Mushroom Po’ Boys or some comforting Oyster Mushroom Tom Yum Soup.

 Although all mushrooms are good for you, the Reishi variety is hailed for its adaptogenic properties which provide energy as well as healthy blood pressure assistance.
 In addition, reishi mushrooms are a great source of calcium, magnesium, and potassium.
 These also have been shown to reduce inflammation as well as enhance cognitive functions– who doesn’t want that?
 Integrate them into your meals by venturing beyond entrees and into a sweet treat like this Chocolate Reishi Latte.